5 Most Expensive First Edition Books

-Ebooks and digital reading have marked a revolution in the world of books but still, they cannot beat the smell and feel of paper.
-Especially that of a collectible first edition.
+Ebooks and digital reading have marked a revolution in the world of books, but they cannot beat the smell and feel of paper.
+Especially that of a collectible first edition, which can often go for thousands of dollars at auction.

 First edition books are the first copies to be printed.
 In general, a first edition is often more expensive because it is older and rarer compared to other editions available.